stevearrants/styleguide/docs/Procs.md

 * If there is only one step, use a bullet, and not the number 1.
 * Active voice is easier to understand.
 Use it!
 * Use second person.
 You're talking to the user, so second person is best.
 You can even use the word *You* in your instructions (like I just did).
 * Present tense.
-Most of the time users read the instructions when they're in the middle of trying to do something or to solve a problem.
+Most of the time, users read the instructions when they're in the middle of trying to do something or solve a problem.
 * No more than 8 steps.
 If you require more, break the procedure up into a grouped set.
 * Include images and videos if they help the user.
 Even a schematic drawing can help when showing how to install hardware.
 * Use sub-steps sparingly, and use bullets or a, b, c, etc. Don't mix them!